 The Evaluate panel helps you understand how the model performed against the test set.
 When you are done, continue to the next part of the tutorial.

 Optional.
-Hover over the
+Hold the pointer over the

-? icons to learn about each evaluation metric.
+? icons to learn about each evaluation

 Optional.
 Move the confidence threshold slider to see how the precision, recall, and F1 scores are affected.

 The confusion matrix shows how a prediction compares to the test set (ground truth).

 Recall that label "1" is the negative class (the customer did not sign up for a term deposit) and "2" is the positive class.
 Your model likely did a better job predicting the negative class than the positive class.
 Perhaps with additional training time, more data, or additional features, you could improve predictive performance for the positive class.